dmccuk/ansible_ELK/README.md

 # Grafana Setup:

-If you run the whole role, Grafana will be installed as part of the ansible run.
+If you run the whole ansible role, Grafana will be installed by default.
 If you want to run it manually, it looks like this:

 <details>
  <summary>Grafana setup</summary>